Tipping points in the climate system: Potential impacts

 Tipping points can have very severe impacts.
 They can exacerbate current dangerous impacts of climate change, or give rise to new impacts.
 Some potential tipping points would take place abruptly, such as disruptions to the Indian monsoon, with severe impacts on food security for hundreds of millions.
 Other impacts would likely take place over longer timescales, such as the melting of the ice caps.
 The circa 10 m of sea level rise from the combined melt of Greenland and West Antarctica would require moving many cities inland over the course of centuries, but would also accelerate sea level rise this century, with Antarctic ice sheet instability projected to expose 120 million more people to annual floods in a mid-emissions scenario.

-A collapse of the Atlantic Overturning Circulation would cause over 10 degrees Celsius of cooling in parts of Europe, cause drying in Europe, Central America, West Africa, and southern Asia, and lead to about 1 m of sea level rise in the North Atlantic.
+A collapse of the Atlantic Overturning Circulation would cause over 10 °C of cooling in parts of Europe, cause drying in Europe, Central America, West Africa, and southern Asia, and lead to about 1 m of sea level rise in the North Atlantic.
 The impacts of AMOC collapse would have serious implications for food security, with one projection showing reduced yields of key crops across most world regions, with for example arable agriculture becoming economically infeasible in Britain.

 These impacts could happen simultaneously in the case of cascading tipping points.
 A review of abrupt changes over the last 30,000 years showed that tipping points can lead to a large set of cascading impacts in climate, ecological and social systems.
 For instance, the abrupt termination of the African humid period cascaded, and desertification and regime shifts led to the retreat of pastoral societies in North Africa and a change of dynasty in Egypt.

 Some scholars have proposed a threshold which, if crossed, could trigger multiple tipping points and self-reinforcing feedback loops that would prevent stabilisation of the climate, causing much greater warming and sea-level rises and leading to severe disruption to ecosystems, society, and economies.
 This scenario is sometimes called the Hothouse Earth scenario.
 The researchers proposed that this scenario could unfold beyond a threshold of around 2 °C above pre-industrial levels.
 However, while this scenario is possible, the existence and value of this threshold remains speculative, and doubts have been raised if tipping points would lock in much extra warming in the shorter term.

 Decisions taken over the next decade could influence the climate of the planet for tens to hundreds of thousands of years and potentially even lead to conditions which are inhospitable to current human societies.
 The report also states that there is a possibility of a cascade of tipping points being triggered even if the goal outlined in the Paris Agreement to limit warming to 1.5–2.0 °C (2.7–3.6 °F) is achieved.